Esanpons/esanpons.github.io/_posts/2023-08-21-token-api-graph-desde-bc.md

 <br>

-No nos entretendremos mucho, así que ¡Vamos manos a la obra! :sunglasses:
+No nos entretendremos mucho, así que ¡Vamos manos a la obra! 🧐

 <br>